tuanphung2005/circuit-builder/README.md

 # CIRCUIT MAKER

+## NOTE TO SELF:
+to add a component, i need to update registry, types, wireservice, componentbinder, and component behaviour

+MORE NOTE: REWORK WIRESERVICE

 ## STRUCTURE OF COMPONENT(s) (Model):
 Button { Highlight(Highlight), ClickDetector(clickdetector), Base(part), Out(part) }
 - change hightlight outline transparency to 0 when button/switch is activated